-Drain and replace the hydraulic sump fluid every 2000 or 5000 operating hours.
+Drain and replace the hydraulic sump fluid every 2000 operating hours.
 (Severe service or adverse conditions may require more frequent fluid change).
-Please to the page 7-11 for service interval.
 Replace the hydraulic oil filter element at every oil change.
-Remove, clean, and reinstall the hydraulic and steer system suction line screens at first PM and every 2000 hours thereafter.
+Remove, clean, and reinstall the hydraulic and steer system suction line screens at first PM and every 500 hours thereafter.
 Check for leaks after installation of the filter.
 Also, check that the hydraulic line connections at the filter adapter are tightened correctly.